Henlee Hulix Barnette

 Henlee Hulix Barnette (August 14, 1911 – October 20, 2004) was an American social activist, professor of Christian ethics, minister, and author.
 His first book, Introducing Christian Ethics (1961), became a standard text in his field.
 He marched with Martin Luther King Jr. and met with Nikita Khrushchev to set up a college student exchange program with the Soviet Union.

 Education and early life

 Barnette was born on August 14, 1911, in Taylorsville, North Carolina.
 He dropped out of school in the sixth grade and his family moved to Kannapolis, North Carolina in 1925.
 He converted to Christianity there at the age of 19 and returned to school at age 22 on the advice of his pastor, Wade Jones.
 He graduated at age 26 and went on to study at Wake Forest College, from where he graduated with honors in 1940.

-After Wake Forest College, Barnette attended Southern Baptist Theological Seminary ("Southern") in Louisville, Kentucky, where he received a Masters in Theology and a PhD.
+After Wake Forest College, Barnette attended Southern Baptist Theological Seminary ("Southern") in Louisville, Kentucky, where he received a Master's in Theology and a PhD.
 He later studied at Harvard University, Columbia University and the University of Florida.